 On a property with nothing more than a home and a lawn, landscape management can be a highly specific task, encompassing the use of a particular flower to ward away insects.
 It can be as detailed as needed for the health and beauty of the landscape.

 *Soil and soil structure are a key aspect in landscape management.
-In this featured blog below, from the Chapel Valley website, soil is broken down ‘in depth’.
+In this featured blog below, from the Chapel Valley website, the soil is broken down ‘in-depth’.

 Commercial Landscaping Pros Breakdown Soil Tilth, Texture and Structure Basics

 Commercial landscaping includes analyzing soil texture, structure, and tilth.
 Although people often use texture and structure interchangeably, in landscaping, they mean different things.
 As such, it is best for business owners to have a general understanding of what those differences are and how they impact a landscaper’s decisions.
 We’ve listed a brief overview of all three concepts in today’s post:

 Texture refers to the various materials used to make up soil and their respective percentages whereas structure does not.
 It is used to explain the order in which those materials appear in the soil and can be hard to change for obvious reasons.
 For example, let’s say that the soil has a top layer that is 75% sand and 25% of miscellaneous materials, followed by a thick layer of loam.
 The area’s texture would typically be classified as sandy loam.
 From a structural viewpoint, the sand layer would be listed first because of its order.
 The miscellaneous materials and loam would logically follow.